ask0ldd/VStreamService/README.md

     <img src="https://img.shields.io/static/v1?label=&message=Vitest&color=646CFF&logo=Vitest&logoColor=white&style=flat-square">
 </div><br>

 <b>WORK IN PROGRESS...
-Browser version only ATM.</b> Demo at : https://ask0ldd.github.io/VStreamService/
+Desktop version only atm.</b> Demo at : https://ask0ldd.github.io/VStreamService/

 <img src="/public/screenshots/screen1.jpg">

 <u><b>Description & Technical Challenges :</b></u>

-This Application was built using React/Redux and combines some major features of Amazon Prime and IMDb.
-The datas populating most of the pages have been scraped using a custom pupeteer app, which can be found here : https://github.com/ask0ldd/ScrapIMDB and the Ombd API.
+This Application has been designed with <b>Figma</b> and built using <b>React / Redux</b>.
+My goal was to merge the most useful features of <b>Amazon Prime</b> and <b>IMDb</b> into one website.
+Most datas used to populate the pages have been scraped using <b>a tool I built with the help of the Puppeteer Library</b> : https://github.com/ask0ldd/ScrapIMDB.
+When some others come from the <b>Omdb API</b>.

-All the components / services are 100% tested using Vitest.
-I had to mock some few methods that have not been implemented into JSDOM yet to test some of my more complex components.
+All the Components / Services are tested using <b>Vitest</b>, and a <b>100% coverage</b> ratio has been reached.
+Doing so was especially tricky cause <b>I had to implement my own mock methods to implement some browsers behaviors that are not supported yet by the popular JSDOM Library.</b>

 The Home page is displaying three types of custom slideshows :